-With no coaching job in sight, Mark decided to sign up to a local driver hire agency.
-Mark took to it too – so much so that two rival courier agencies became embroiled in an ugly spat for the right to win his services.
+With no coaching job in sight, Mark decided to signup to a local driver hire agency.
+Mark took to it too-so much so that two rival courier agencies became embroiled in an ugly spat for the right to win his services.
 The local courier firm in Cleckheaton eventually won out and Mark stayed there for six years.
 A five-year stint at DHL followed, before he decided to branch out on his own in October last year.
-Mark became the Managing Director of Diamond Logistics Huddersfield Ltd., which specialises in providing same day, next day, overnight courier services and fulfillment.
+Mark became the Managing Director of Diamond Logistics Huddersfield Ltd., which specialises in providing same day, next day, overnight courier services and fulfilment.

 Mark explains, “From using the platform, we quickly realised that there is a shortage of Luton Box curtain-sided vehicles in the freight sector.
 We’ve decided therefore to buy a 14-foot curtain-sider, which will be on the road by early October.
 We think that advertising is on the Exchange win us a lot of business both locally and nationally, and meet the supply needs of other members too.

 Mark Continues, “I think that’s why the Exchange stands out.
 Without it, we would never have known that curtain-siders were in great demand.
 But because CX highlights demand for vehicles in real-time, lucrative opportunities like this are easy to identify.
 Moreover, were able to use the Exchange data to plot the number of potential jobs a curtain-sider would bring in, which enabled us to build a powerful business case for increasing our fleet.”

 Join over 6,000 member businesses across the UK and Europe.

 Planet Logistics celebrates two anniversaries this year – its own ten-year birthday and ten years of being part of CX, the world's largest trading hub for same-day and express freight carriers.
 Established in 2000 by former Lynx employees David Summerhayes and Glyn Hall, Planet Logistics has grown alongside CX.Read story